2016-17 Concert Season

 Saturday, January 28, 2017

-Some of his other training and performance endeavors include Curso Nuevo Mundo Festival and Academy (Aruba); Starling-DeLay Symposium on Violin Studies (Juilliard School); Latinoamerican Academy of Violin (Venezuela); Académie Musicale de Morges (Switzerland); Dali Quartet Camp & Festival (USA); and the Conducting Program for Fellows and Colleagues at the Conductors Institute of Bard College (USA).
+Mr. Zerpa has participated in international music programs such as the Nuevo Mundo Festival and Academy (Aruba), Starling-DeLay Symposium on Violin Studies (Juilliard School), Latino-American Academy of Violin (Venezuela), Académie Musicale de Morges (Switzerland), Dali Quartet International Music Festival (USA), International Youth Orchestra (USA), and the Conducting Program for Fellows and Colleagues at the Conductors Institute of Bard College (USA).

 DE FALLA ▪ RAYMOND ▪ PUJOL ▪ DVOŘÁK